-All stoma pouches should be emptied before disposal.
-The empty stoma pouch should be placed in a disposal bag and sealed before disposing of in a rubbish bin.
+If possible your stoma pouch should be emptied before disposal.
+The stoma pouch should then be placed in a disposal bag and sealed before disposing of in a rubbish bin.

 When away from home you may wish to double wrap the used stoma pouch before placing in the appropriate bin.